Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Derived Implications

-Sequential operations are targeted at time.
-If we abstract time once again and just regard it as a variable, then by replacing this variable with other physical elements, can the conclusions of this paper still be applied?
+\EBL \ifincludeFile Sequence operations are targeted at time.
+As we have discussed in subsection~\ref{subsec:comp.phy}, if we abstract time once again and just regard it as a variable, then by replacing this variable with other physical elements (such as length, temperature, magnetic field strength, and so on), we can generalize the framework to other physical dimensions.
+Humans have never observed pointwise-equal simultaneity, nor have observed pointwise equality in altitude or temperature.
+Can the framework of this paper still be applied?

-For example, if we replace time with location and consider having a meal as an event, then for a person having lunch in Beijing and a person having lunch in Shanghai, can we abstract an operation like this:

-Or from a mathematical perspective, if we directly regard time as a variable without physical significance, what is the deeper theoretical foundation of this paper?